Questions & answers for sun protection

 Yes and no. Kids Sun Lotion doesn’t contain perfume, though the rest of the series contains a delicate, natural perfume made from natural oils without synthetic ingredients.
 We have chosen a natural perfume that is completely free of the 26 declarable allergenic fragrances that cause the strongest reactions in people and which the EU recommends avoiding.

-Yes, all of our sun protection, besides Sun Face Cream and our Pre Sun lotion, is water resistant.
+Yes, all of our sun protection, besides Sun Face Cream, is water resistant.
 Though after bathing and drying, some of the sun protection will be washed off despite the water resistance.
 To maintain full protection, be sure to apply sunscreen after a dip in the water.

 Well, you don’t HAVE to use aftersun, though you’ll do your skin a great favor if you do.
 Aftersun repairs and cools down your skin after a day in the sun – in our sun series you’ll find both the refreshing spray Aftersun Repair Spray and cooling gel, Aftersun Shimmer Sorbet or Aftersun Soothing Sorbet.